English Curriculum Intent

 Children are encouraged to work collaboratively, confidently asking for help and providing their ‘buddies’ with support.
 ‘Connie Communication’ skills are a fundamental part of the teaching and learning in all our curriculum areas.

-We believe strongly that the content of what our children write is clearly informed by their breadth of reading knowledge and experiences.
-Writing is taught through a range of starting points, including real events and through quality texts.
+We strongly believe that the content of what our children write is clearly informed by their breadth of reading knowledge and experiences.
+For this reason, writing is taught through a range of starting points, including real events and through quality texts across all year groups.
 Basic skills and non-negotiables underpin writing in all areas of the curriculum.

-We provide opportunities for children to write independently using the classroom displays and their ‘bits and bobs’ for support.
-Children are encouraged to spell many uncommon words correctly using their phonetic knowledge.
+We provide opportunities for children to write independently, using the classroom displays and resources known by the children as their ‘bits and bobs’ for support.
+Children are consistently encouraged to spell many uncommon words correctly using their phonetic knowledge.

-The children are taught that they are the authors of their work and we instil a ‘Mr I Can’ attitude through our ‘it’s okay to have a try’ ethos.
-Once writing unaided and without mediation, children are taught to edit their work and learn to set themselves targets, striving to be the best writers they can be.
+The children are taught that they are the authors of their own work and we instil a positive attitude embedded within our ‘Mr I Can’ enterprise skills and also through our embedded ethos of ‘It’s okay to have a try and to get it wrong.’
+This is the point at which new learning can take place with immediate and same day intervention.
+Once children are confident and able to write unaided and without mediation, children are taught to edit their work and are taught and encouraged to set themselves targets to achieve and in doing so become the best writers they can.

-There is a well organised system for developing handwriting skills which is based on the handwriting rhymes from Read, Write Inc. Regular practice is given and continues throughout Key Stage 1 so that by the time children leave Bushfield Road Infant School they can form and join letters and digits of the correct size and orientation.
+There is a well organised and consistent system for developing handwriting skills.
+Regular practice is given and continues throughout Key Stage 1 so that by the time children leave Bushfield Road Infant School, they can form and join letters and digits of the correct size and orientation.

 Spelling, Grammar and Punctuation are skills which are taught discretely.
 Children are also given frequent opportunities to apply these skills in their writing and across the curriculum.
 We strive to ensure all children can spell high frequency words, common irregular words and apply spelling rules.